 This video with Dr. Laura Borgelt from the University of Colorado's Skaggs School of Pharmacy and Pharmaceutical Sciences explains the negative impact of perinatal marijuana use on pregnant mothers, unborn children, and newborns.

 Controversy over the use of cannabis as a "medicine" continues, with researchers, policy makers, the medical community and the general public debating the pros and cons.
 In this video, Dr. Thomas E. Freese, Director of the Pacific Southwest ATTC, explains what is meant by "medical" marijuana, who uses it and why, and the difference between medical marijuana and tetrahydrocannabinol (THC) medications.
 He will also discuss the legal issues associated with medical marijuana.

-Consequences of Legalization
+Consequences of State and Local Legalization

 Under Federal law, marijuana is still an illegal substance, yet 23 states and Washington DC have legalized medical marijuana, and four states have decriminalized marijuana for recreational use.
 With this shift in policy and many other states expected to follow suit, we will need to consider ways to address the growing impact and consequences of legalization.
 Dr. Rosalie Pacula, Director of the Bing Center for Health Economics at the RAND Corporation, will examine in this video the variance among marijuana laws and the complexity of the impact of decriminalization or legalization.